Our Intervention Model

 and prescriptive way to teach literacy when reading, writing, and spelling does not come easily to students such as those with dyslexia.
 OG is a phonetic, alphabetic, morphemic, syntactic, semantic approach to teaching.
 The intervention is most effective when it is available to all students who need it and is used as a supplement to good

 Reading comprehension is supported in small groups consisting of 5-8 students.
 In lower grades we focus on strategies such as picture clues, vocabulary development, predictions, sequencing, and retell.
 In upper grades, students work on skills such as summarizing, finding the main idea/ supporting details, and determining the theme of a story.
-During guided reading students are grouped according to their instructional need or reading level.
-The same group of students meet for 6-8 weeks, however the groups are flexible.
-Students may be moved in and out based upon data or their reading growth.
+Students may be moved in and out of these groups based upon data, the specific skills being covered, and reading growth.

 Our Intervention Team

 Jennifer Goodman: RTI

 My name is Jennifer Goodman and I am the Response to Intervention teacher at Coyote Creek.
 I grew up here in Littleton, Colorado and graduated from the University of Northern Colorado in 1994.
 I went back to get my Master's of Education with an emphasis in Instruction and Curriculum in 1998.
 I was lucky enough to get a first grade position here at CCE, many, many years ago.
 I quickly moved into a kindergarten position, which I taught for over 20 years.
 I shifted into the Interventionist role 5 years ago.

 I have three kids, Tommi (27), Reid (25) and Jared (22).
 When I am not working, I enjoy playing soccer on a few "old lady" teams, hanging out with my kids and husband, playing with my three dogs, reading and running.

 Lori Bowen: RTI